msteckle/orr_met_data_processing/README.md

 ### 5. (Optional) Perform Exploratory Data Analysis (EDA)

-> Ensure you have enough space on your machine to store ~3.2GB of 100 to 150 dpi images
+> Ensure you have enough space on your machine to store ~3.2GB of images 150-dpi in resolution

 If you would like to visualize the data, there are many figures that will be produced by `03_eda.ipynb`: